 The Oxford Handbook of Eschatology

-Eschatology is the branch of theology that deals with the final consummation of all things.
-Covering such subject matter as death, judgment, and the life to come, the discipline of eschatology must grapple with some of our greatest hopes, fears, anxieties and expectations.
-The issues involved are uniquely complicated because they are both intensely personal and of universal significance.
-To ponder the "last things" is to consider not only the final fate of all things, but to question daringly how one's individual journey through life relates to God's grander scheme.
-Over the course of history, many prominent thinkers have elevated eschatology into one of the most fascinating and controversial dimensions of religious belief.
-The Oxford Handbook of Eschatology provides an invaluable critical survey of this diverse body of thought and practice from a variety of perspectives: biblical, historical, theological, philosophical, and cultural.
-Through centuries of Christian thought-from the early Church fathers through the Middle Ages and the Reformation-eschatological issues were of the utmost importance.
-In other religions, too, similar concerns were central to the shaping of the beliefs, practices, and identities of believers.
+Eschatology is the study of the last things: death, judgment, the afterlife, and the end of the world.
+Through centuries of Christian thoughtfrom the early Church fathers through the Middle Ages and the Reformationthese issues were of the utmost importance.
+In other religions, too, eschatological concerns were central.
 After the Enlightenment, though, many religious thinkers began to downplay the importance of eschatology which, in light of rationalism, came to be seen as something of an embarrassment.
-The twentieth century, however, saw the rise of several phenomena that restored eschatology to the forefront of religious thought.
-From the rapid expansion of fundamentalist forms of Christianity, with their focus on the end times; to the proliferation of apocalyptic new religious movements; to the recent (and very public) debates about suicide, euthanasia, martyrdom, and paradise in Islam, interest in eschatology is once again dramatically on the rise.
-This expansive handbook offers thirty-nine chapters exploring the diverse terrain of eschatology's past, present, and future-providing informative insights on heaven, hell, and everything in between.
-This volume will prove to be the primary resource for students, scholars, and others interested in questions of our ultimate existence.
+The twentieth century, however, saw the rise of phenomena that placed eschatology back at the forefront of religious thought.
+From the rapid expansion of fundamentalist forms of Christianity, with their focus on the end times; to the proliferation of apocalyptic new religious movements; to the recent (and very public) debates about suicide, martyrdom, and paradise in Islam, interest in eschatology is once again on the rise.
+In addition to its popular resurgence, in recent years some of the worlds most important theologians have returned eschatology to its former position of prominence.
+The Oxford Handbook of Eschatology will provide an important critical survey of this diverse body of thought and practice from a variety of perspectives: biblical, historical, theological, philosophical, and cultural.
+This volume will be the primary resource for students, scholars, and others interested in questions of our ultimate existence.

 What people are saying - Write a review